praveeneswarM/Vehicle-Rental-System-Console-based-/README.md

 # Vehicle-Rental-System

 ### Admin:
-    Working in Progress for Admin Moduke.
+    Required Modules are completed.It can be Updated soon.
 ### User:
-    Need to Work on the Module.
+    Rent modeule is completed.
+Need to Work on Return Module.